 You can be rich and buy a thin body.
 You can be poor and lucky enough to get government assistance with your personal fat storage—Federal Assistance with Transdimensional Offloading of Fat and Flab.
-Or you can win the tits lottery—a lifetime of free blubber storage in the Transdimensional Industries’ tanks where all the humanity’s fat is stored.
+Or you can win the TITS lottery—a lifetime of free blubber storage in the Transdimensional Industries’ tanks where all humanity’s fat is stored.
 Thin people live well, have high paying jobs, and wield all of the social and political power and prestige while consuming unlimited quantities of food as mandated by the government.
 Fat people?
 They don’t do so well.

 Humans have always wanted to know what goes on inside the minds of other animals.
 But what if humans could become animals?
 Toby’s father leads a team of neuroscientists directly connecting the brains of humans with those of animals.
 And Toby is a prodigy at throwing her mind into the animal subjects in his lab—she’s the best there is.